Fried is pronounced FREED.

 August 8-27, 2018: Max was on the DL with left groin strain.

 May 7, 2019: The meaty portion of Fried’s left hand was struck by Alex Verdugo’s line drive.
-The pitcher felt little strength as he attempted to throw a pair of warmup pitches before heading to the clubhouse, where he felt relief when X-rays showed no signs of a fracture.
+Alex felt little strength as he attempted to throw a pair of warmup pitches.
+So he headed to the clubhouse, where he felt relief when X-rays showed no signs of a fracture.

 July 15, 2019: Fried's best outing in almost two months was cut short by a blister.
 The lefthander, who has been bothered by blisters dating back to his time in the Minors, said he noticed it near the end of the fourth inning and it got worse in the fifth.